DVLP/SelectionSpeaker/README.md

 1. Click where you want your selection to start (nothing will happen, that's OK)
 2. Scroll down the page
 3. Hold Shift and click where the selection should end
 4. Boom!
-The selection has been made without dragging
+The selection has been selected without dragging